 Or you can give by online…

-The conference Inclusiveness Committee and Anti-Racism Collaborative (ARC) are leading the conference in examining all aspects of conference ministry to eradicate explicit and implicit racial biases in order to reflect the biblical image of the realm of God.
+The conference Commission on the Beloved Community leading the conference in examining all aspects of conference ministry to eradicate explicit and implicit racial biases in order to reflect the biblical image of the realm of God.
 The conference is participating in the Northeastern Jurisdiction Call to Action for Racial Justice (rev. 2016).
 This includes a list of actions for which each annual conference is accountable to the Northeastern Jurisdiction.

 Dismantling Racism: Lent devotions by our bishops